shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 Ersatzica sat and watched.

-He peeked his eyes open, and upon seeing her calm, he relaxed his guard.
+He peeked his eyes open, and upon seeing her calm expression, he relaxed his guard.
 “You’re not going to…?”

 “Going to what?”